MahdyShirdel/design-pattern/README.md

 # design-pattern
-this is a python object oriented design pattern repo.
+This is a python object oriented design pattern repo.